 BMO Harris Bank

-Investing in communities and helping others is in the DNA of BMO Harris Bank, as reflected by their slogan – “We’re here to help.”
+Investing in communities and helping others is in the DNA of BMO Harris Bank, as reflected by their slogan “We’re here to help.”
 As a longstanding partner of United Way, BMO has gone above and beyond to contribute to thriving communities across the Chicago region.
 In 2013, BMO Harris Bank’s cornerstone investment was crucial to the launch of the Neighborhood Network Initiative.
-Since then, they have continued to support this community-based work, committing to a total investment of $3 million over 8 years, which has enabled the expansion of our work within the 10 neighborhoods we serve.
+Since then, they have continued to support this community-based work, committing a total investment of $3 million over 8 years, which has enabled the expansion of our work within the 10 neighborhoods we serve.

 Our partners at Target have fully “bought in” to the work of United Way.
 One of their greatest areas of impact has been the $100,000 back-to-school shopping sprees.
-This annual event provides 100 students in each of our 10 Neighborhood Networks with a $100 gift card to spend on the supplies they need for the new school year.
-United Way works with the lead agency in each Neighborhood Network to identify the students in the greatest need, then Target organizes a shopping spree complete with healthy foods and drinks, free transportation, and a fun-filled day for the entire family.
+This annual event provides 100 students in each of our 10 Neighborhood Networks with a $100 gift card to spend on supplies they need for the new school year.
+United Way works with the lead agency in each Neighborhood Network to identify the students with the greatest need, then Target organizes a shopping spree complete with healthy foods and drinks, free transportation, and a fun-filled day for the entire family.
 Local politicians, school leaders and agency partners all came out for last year’s shopping spree, truly making this a community-wide event.

 UPS employees don’t stop at financial and time contributions – they are true hand-raisers who are quick to address immediate community needs.
 They have taken their role in the community a step further by connecting individuals in need of jobs to open positions within their eight regional facilities.
-Working directly with United Way of Metro Chicago’s Career Pathways funded agencies, UPS’s HR team has placed prescreened candidates in open roles with a 100% success rate.
+Working directly with United Way of Metro Chicago’s Career Pathways funded agencies, UPS’s HR team has placed pre-screened candidates in open roles with a 100% success rate.